Importance of Editing

 "How you edit and display it is important."

-The exhibition hall was very small, but the image was also screened in the middle, adding to the richness of the exhibition.
+The exhibition hall was very small, but the image was also screened in the middle, adding richness to the exhibition.
 Most of all, some of the works were exhibited at the National Museum of Korea or elsewhere.
 It was a replica, and some parts were made in the wrong shape, but it did not matter in this exhibition.
-It is important to know the international relations of Joseon and Lee Soogwang’s thoughts that can be seen through his writings based on the recognition of the world, which he had brought up while traveling to and from Beijing in the period of turbulece.
+It is important to know the international relations of Joseon.
+Lee Soogwang’s thoughts can be seen through his writings based on the recognition of the world, which he had brought up while traveling to Beijing in the period of turbulence.

 So far I have been worried about what kind of excellent work I should prepare for the exhibition.
-However, I realized again that there is an important exhibition through this exhibition.
-The exhibit itself is important, but what really matters is the director’s thought and the way to display it.
-I was once again convinced that it is important to show what sort of exhibits are in what order.
+The exhibit itself is important, but what really matters is the director’s thought and the way it is displayed.
+Once again I recognized how important it is to exhibit things in the right order.